Orchid Island Capital (ORC)

 AI Analysis | Feedback

-Mr. Cauley has served as Chairman, President, and Chief Executive Officer of Orchid Island Capital since August 2010.
-He also holds the positions of Chairman and Chief Executive Officer of Orchid Island Capital's Manager.
-Mr. Cauley co-founded Bimini in 2003 and has served as its Chief Executive Officer and Chairman of the Board of Directors since April 2008.
-Prior to April 2008, he was Vice-Chairman, Chief Financial Officer, and Chief Investment Officer of Bimini.
-Before co-founding Bimini, Mr. Cauley was a vice-president and portfolio manager at Federated Investors from 1996 to 2003.
-He was also a member of the ABS/MBS structuring desk at Lehman Brothers from 1994 to 1996 and a credit analyst at Barclays Bank, PLC from 1992 to 1994.
-Mr. Cauley is a CPA (inactive status) and served in the United States Marine Corps for four years.
+Mr. Cauley has served as Chairman, President, and Chief Executive Officer of Orchid Island Capital, Inc. since August 2010.
+He co-founded Bimini Capital Management Inc., the company's manager, in 2003.
+He has held the roles of CEO and Chairman of the Board of Directors of Bimini since April 2008, following his tenure as Vice-Chairman, Chief Financial Officer, and Chief Investment Officer of Bimini.
+Prior to co-founding Bimini, Mr. Cauley was a vice-president and portfolio manager at Federated Investors from 1996 to 2003.
+His experience also includes serving as a member of the ABS/MBS structuring desk at Lehman Brothers from 1994 to 1996 and as a credit analyst at Barclays Bank, PLC from 1992 to 1994.
+Mr. Cauley is a CPA (inactive status) and is a veteran of the United States Marine Corps.

-Mr. Haas has served as Chief Financial Officer, Chief Investment Officer, and a Director of Orchid Island Capital since August 2010.
-He is also the President, Chief Investment Officer, and Chief Financial Officer of Orchid Island Capital's Manager and has held the same roles at Bimini since April 2008.
-Before these appointments at Bimini, he was a Senior Vice President and Head of Research and Trading.
-Mr. Haas joined Bimini in May 2004 as Vice President and Head of Mortgage Research.
-He has over 12 years of experience in the industry and has managed trading operations for the portfolio since his arrival in May 2004.
-Mr. Haas has approximately eight years of experience as a member of senior management of a public REIT.
-Prior to joining Bimini, he worked in the mortgage industry as part of a team responsible for hedging a servicing portfolio at both National City Mortgage and Homeside Lending, Inc.
+Mr. Haas has served as Chief Financial Officer, Chief Investment Officer, and Director of Orchid Island Capital, Inc. since August 2010.
+He also holds the positions of President, Chief Investment Officer, and Chief Financial Officer of Bimini Advisors LLC, the company's manager, since April 2008.
+Before these roles, he was a Senior Vice President and Head of Research and Trading at Bimini.
+Mr. Haas initially joined Bimini in May 2004 as Vice President and Head of Mortgage Research.
+With over 12 years in the industry, he has managed trading operations for the portfolio since May 2004 and possesses approximately eight years of experience in senior management for a public REIT.
+Earlier in his career, he worked in the mortgage industry, responsible for hedging servicing portfolios at National City Mortgage and Homeside Lending, Inc.

-Jerry Sintes, Vice President and Treasurer
+Jerry Sintes Vice President and Treasurer

 AI Analysis | Feedback